ledenis/type-away/README.md

 And:
 * on Linux:
   * xdotool
+* on Windows:
+  * nothing special
-* on Windows and Mac (or with env variable `TA_USE_CLIPBOARD=true` on Linux)
+* on Mac (or with env variable `TA_USE_CLIPBOARD=true` on Linux)
   * Java 8+ (used for sending paste command)

 ## Installation

     npm install --global type-away

+Then:
-on Linux:
+* on Linux:

       sudo apt-get install xdotool

+* on Mac:
-on Windows and Mac: install Java (version 8 or above)
+    * Install Java (version 8 or above)

 ## Usage

-* Launch the server:
+1. Launch the server:

     `type-away`

-* It will output something like:
+2. It will output something like:

     `Listening on http://192.168.0.15:3000`

-* From a remote device (smartphone), open a browser and navigate to the given url
+3. From a remote device (smartphone), open a browser and navigate to the given url (or scan the QR code)
-* Input your text into the webpage
+4. Input your text into the webpage

-* The text is now written to the focused application.
+   The text is now written to the focused application.

 ## License